 “Early studies demonstrated that the stiffness, tensile strength, and hardness increases, whereas the strain at fracture and energy to fracture decreases, following the dehydration of bone tissues.”1

-Researchers investigating those changes in bone hypothesized that water’s interaction with both the collagen (organic) and mineral (inorganic) parts of bone contribute to these known effects.
+Researchers investigating those changes in bone hypothesized that water's interaction with both the collagen (organic) and mineral (inorganic) parts of bone contributes to these known effects.
 They tested this supposition by examining the impacts of water loss on the strength, toughness, and stiffness of bone.

 In the end, they found that dehydration had significant effects on all three metrics mentioned above.1

 Your spine is particularly dependent on hydration, since not only do vertebrae need water to maintain their strength, but the discs between your vertebrae actually require water.
 They're like little shock absorbers that protect your vertebrae and make your spine flexible.
 If the discs become dehydrated, they don't function as well, causing stiffness, back pain, or potentially serious injury.2